cdreetz/rlptx/sft_grpo/README.md

 - modal sandbox
 - after generating, parse the xml for kernel and launch method, parse launch method for expected arguements, execute in sandbox for pass/fail

+### Examples

+- test_kernel_2.py and test_kernel_3.py are real examples of generated code and the structure i have landed on for the easiest to generate and validate kernels